 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden and the United Kingdom.

 The scope of an SPC is limited to the product of the relevant marketing authorisation.
 It protects that product to the same extent as the patent on which the SPC is based (“the basic patent”).
-For example, if the basic patent covers the product per se, the SPC will also cover the product per se.
-If the basic patent only covers a method of manufacturing or using the product, then the SPC will be similarly restricted.
+For example, if the basic patent covers the product only for a specific medical use, then the SPC will be similarly restricted.

 The Applicant for the SPC must own the basic patent, but need not hold the relevant marketing authorisation.
 Thus, it is possible to secure an SPC based on a marketing authorisation held by a third party.

 An application for an SPC must be filed with the national Patent Office of the country concerned within the later of:

 The requirements for grant of an SPC are set out in Article 3 of the SPC Regulation.

 Although these requirements may appear relatively simple, each has been subject to multiple referrals to the CJEU.
 Please ask your J A Kemp contact for more detailed advice.